-- Two out of three profiles linked: Google+, Twitter (personal account only), Facebook
+- Two out of three: Google+, Twitter (personal not company) or Facebook

 - Author image must be a photograph or illustration of the author himself/herself.
 No logos, abstract designs, Rorschach inkblots.
 You get the idea.

-- The longer the post, the more pageviews, time on page and social love it will get.
+- We’re finding that the longer the post, the more pageviews, time on page and social love it will get.
 700 words is good.
 2000 word is better.
 3000 words ROCK.

 SEO Best Practices